Help Your Aging Parents Get Their Documents in Order — Without the Stress

 In addition to resistance, your parents may express their fears about privacy and the security of their documents.
 This is natural, and you should take the time to explain that with Trustworthy, their documents are secure thanks to bank-level security features like AES 256-bit encryption, multi-factor authentication, biometric authentication, on-screen redaction, physical security keys, and advanced threat detection.

 Trustworthy takes protecting your documents one step further with an advanced security method called tokenization.
-This security method replaces your sensitive data with unique tokens that store your original information securely outside of your Trustworthy account.
-Not even some banks offer this kind of security!
+This replaces your sensitive data with unique tokens that store your original information securely outside your Trustworthy account.

 Creating a Maintenance Plan